 Step 2: Gradual Reduction

-- Week 2: Reduce to 15 minutes/day
+- Week 2: Drop it to 15 minutes.

-- Week 3: Shorts only on weekends
+- Week 3: Shorts only on weekends.

 Step 3: Provide Alternatives